json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 }
 ```

-### Entity Framework Core DbContext
+### Specifying an Entity Framework Core DbContext

-If you are using Entity Framework Core as your ORM, you can add an entire `DbContext` with one line.
+If you are using Entity Framework Core as your ORM, you can add all the models of a `DbContext`  to the resource graph.

 ```c#
 // Startup.cs